Fast Partial Quantile Regression: Real data analysis: Biscuit data

 \section{Real data analysis: Biscuit data}

 The biscuit data was first introduced in \cite{Osborne1984}.
 This dataset contains four response variables, concentration of fat, flour, sucrose and water, of $72$ biscuit dough samples, where $40$ observations usually define a training set and $32$ a prediction set.
 In this analysis, and following the steps from \citep{Hubert2003}, the variable fat was removed because it showed small correlation coefficients with the other constituents and a larger variance.
 The rest of the response variables show larger correlations and similar variances, and for this, a multivariate analysis is considered.
 The objective is to predict the values of the three response variables based on NIR spectra measurements taken every $2$ nm from 1200 up to 2400.
-The same preprocessing steps as in \citep{Hubert2002} and \citep{Hubert2003} were performed, obtaining a NIR spectra prediction matrix of $m=600$ dimensions, shown in Figure \ref{fig:nir_spectra}, and a response matrix of $l=3$ dimensions.
-Though observation $23$ is known to be an outlier, it is kept in the dataset.
+The same preprocessing steps as in \citep{Hubert2002} and \citep{Hubert2003} were performed, obtaining a NIR spectra prediction matrix of $m=600$ dimensions, shown in Figure \ref{fig:nir_spectra}, and a response matrix of $l=3$ dimensions whose distribution is shown in Figure \ref{fig:response_distribution}.
+Observe that the response variables are non normal.
+Actually, the three of them show certain degree of skewness and are heavy tailed, scenario where algorithms based on normality assumptions like PLS may face problems.
+Observation $23$ is known to be an outlier, \citep{Osborne1984} suggests that the compositional data of this observation is in error.
+However, following the steps from \citep{Hubert2003}, it is kept in the dataset.

 Using this dataset, a comparison of fPQR Li, PLS and PRAMML estimators is performed.
-The quantile level is taken as $\tau=0.5$ so that quantile based results can be compared with the mean based results from PRAMML and PLS, and since the PRAMML estimator solves only univariate models, the predictions from this estimator are obtained by solving $3$ independent univariate models.
+The quantile level is taken as $\tau=0.5$ so that quantile based results can be compared with the mean based results from PRAMML and PLS.
+Since the PRAMML estimator solves only univariate models, the predictions from this estimator are obtained by solving $3$ independent univariate models.
 The first step is to select the number of components to be computed.
 This is done by performing $5$-fold cross validation on the training set, and the objective is to minimize the mean squared error of the predictions.
+A range of possible number of components going from $2$ up to $7$ components is considered here.
+Although it is more common to start the range of the number of components at $1$, here the starting number of components was limited to $2$ by the PRAMML algorithm, as this algorithm requires a minimum number of $2$ components in order to be executed.
 Figure \ref{fig:cv_biscuit} shows the CV results, concluding that three is the best number of components for any of the models considered.